nicolacimmino/SIDMIDISynth/README.md

 Of the Control Change message we process on the Legato Footswitch and the Damper Pedal control messages.
 If the Legato Footswitch is depressed we simply don't gate off the voice anymore when it becomes free (Note Off) but do so only when the next note is about to be set on that voice.
 If the Damper Pedal is depressed then we set the decay time of the envelope generator to a rather large value (9 seconds).

+###System Exclusive

+A System Exclusive message can be sent to control directly single SID registers.
+An arbitrary value of 0x3B for the manufacturerd ID and 0x01 for the message ID.
+This is followed by two bytes one for the register number and the second for the register value.
+This MIDI message type, unfortunately, makes use of a marker (0x7B) to signal the end of the command there is a possibility that a register value will have excatly this value.
+The most viable workaround is to send the register values in two nibbles so that it's always below 0x10, this change has not been done yet.

 Serial MIDI Sequencer
 =============